stevekuznetsov/expo/docs/pages/tutorial/create-a-modal.md

 ---
-title: Create an emoji picker modal
+title: Create a modal
 ---

 import SnackInline from '~/components/plugins/SnackInline';
 import ImageSpotlight from '~/components/plugins/ImageSpotlight';
+import Video from '~/components/plugins/Video';

 React Native provides a [`Modal` component](https://reactnative.dev/docs/modal) that is used to present the content above an underlying view.
 In general, Modals are used to draw a user's attention toward some critical information or guide them to take an action to trigger the next step in an ongoing process.

 A modal can be the new view that disables the previous or the underlying view and covers up the whole screen or a certain amount percentage of the screen.
-In this module, let's create a modal that shows an emoji picker.
-The contents of this component are only going to take 25% of the screen.
+In this module, let's create a modal that shows an emoji picker list.

 ## Step 1: Declare a state variable to show buttons

 Before implementing the modal, you have to direct the app screen to display the button to trigger the modal.
-This button is only visible when the user has picked an image from the media library or they have decided to use the placeholder image.
-So, let's implement a circle button that will be visible when the user has decided which image they want to use.
+These buttons are only visible when the user has picked an image from the media library or they have decided to use the placeholder image.

-Start by declaring a state variable called `showAppOptions` in the `App` component.
+Declare a state variable called `showAppOptions` in the **App.js** file.
 This variable will be used to show or hide buttons to open the modal and a few other options.

 The value of this variable is a boolean and by default, when the app screen loads, it is set to `false` so that the options are not shown before picking an image.

 ```js
 export default function App() {